 - Past Branch Vice-President, Atlantic Provinces Arbitration and Mediation Institute Inc.

-- Chair, Miller Thomson National Aboriginal Law group
+- Co-Chair, Miller Thomson National Aboriginal Law group

 - Injunctions Issued Against Companies for Lack of Aboriginal Consultation, Aboriginal Law Update, March 2012